North Dakota Lottery Headquarters

-Here are the taxes withheld from lottery prizes claimed within the state of North Dakota, for winners that are U.S. citizens or residents:
+Here are the taxes withheld from lottery prizes claimed by U.S. citizens or residents.

 |Over $5,000||State Tax||2.90%|

-If the winner is not a citizen or is not a resident of the U.S., taxes withheld by the North Dakota Lottery are the following:
+If the winner is not a citizen or resident of the U.S., the North Dakota Lottery withholds a greater amount for taxes.

 |Over $5,000||State Tax||2.90%|

-Winners have 180 days from the date of the draw to claim their winnings.
+You have 180 days from the date of the draw to claim your winnings.

 Yes, lottery winnings in North Dakota are subject to both state and federal taxes.
-The North Dakota Lottery is required to report all winnings of $600 or more to the Internal Revenue Service and is also required to withhold a percentage of certain lottery prizes for tax purposes.
+The North Dakota Lottery reports all winnings of $600 or more to the IRS and withholds a percentage of certain lottery prizes for tax purposes.
 See our Tax Information section for more details.

-Yes!
-North Dakota is one of a handful of U.S. states that allow lottery winners to remain anonymous.
+Yes, North Dakota is one of the few U.S. states that allow lottery winners to remain anonymous.

-If your prize is less than $600, you can visit any licensed lottery retailer.
-For other amounts, you can visit a claims center, mail in your winning ticket along with a claim form, or visit the North Dakota Lottery Office.
+To claim a prize of less than $600, you can visit any licensed lottery retailer.
+For other amounts, you can visit a claim center, mail in your winning ticket along with a claim form, or visit the North Dakota Lottery Office.

-We strongly recommend that you consult with a lawyer or financial advisor before claiming any big lottery prize however, as they can help you during the claim process.
+However, before claiming any large prize, we recommend that you consult with a lawyer or financial advisor as they can help you with the claim process.

-24% of every dollar raised in the sale of North Dakota lottery tickets is put into the State General Fund and divided among an array of initiatives in the state.
-1% goes to the Compulsive Gambling Prevention and Treatment Fund and another 1% goes to the Multi-Jurisdictional Drug Task Force Grant Fund.
-The rest is used for prizes and the costs of running the lottery.
+22% of revenue from ticket sales is put into the state's general fund and divided among an array of state initiatives.
+1% goes to the Compulsive Gambling Prevention and Treatment Fund, and 2% goes to the Multi-Jurisdictional Drug Task Force Grant Fund.
+The rest goes toward prizes and the costs of running the lottery.